jiayu-ch15/SACL/README.md

   ./train_smac.sh
   ```

-  - local results are stored in fold `scripts/results`, if you want to see training curves, login wandb.
+  - local results are stored in fold `scripts/results`, if you want to see training curves, login wandb first, see guide [here](https://docs.wandb.com/).
 Sometimes GPU memory may be leaked, you need to clear it manually.

    ```Bash
    ./clean_gpu.sh